apigee/trireme/README.md

 ### Java SE 6

-Trireme runs on Java 6 and up.
-If Java 7 is available, it will use the new filesystem APIs, which allow a much wider range of filesystem features, like links and permissions that work the same way as regular Node.
+Trireme runs on Java 6 and up, although at least Java 7 is recommended.
+Java 7 supports a much richer filesystem abstraction, which the "fs" module depends upon.
+Certain more complex Node applications, such as "NPM," can only run on Trireme when Java 7 or higher is used.

+Trireme works fine on Java 8.
+It uses the standalone version of Rhino, so it is not affected by the fact that the default JavaScript engine was changed between Java 7 and Java 8.

 ## Design